On the Land

 museum 024.JPG

-On the Land is all about this rich and bountiful land.
-It is about people and places and how we have settled the land.
-It is the first major exhibition on Australian wool for over two decades.
+On the Land was all about this rich and bountiful land.
+It was about people and places and how we have settled the land.
+It was the first major exhibition on Australian wool for over two decades.

-On the Land begins with a major new exhibit on the Wadawurrung people – the Traditional Owners of the Geelong region.
+On the Land began with a major new exhibit on the Wadawurrung people – the Traditional Owners of the Geelong region.

 museum 028.JPG